TomatenKuchenDEV/docs/docs/dataexport.md

 Because transparency is important to us, the bot has a feature to easily view all stored data of the currently logged in user.

-To view the data export, simply visit https://tomatenkuchen.com/dashboard/dataexport - you can find a clear visualization of your data there.
+To view the data export, simply visit https://tomatenkuchen.com/dashboard/dataexport.

 At the end of the page you can get the raw JSON file, containing even more information and can be parsed automatically.